insight-platform/Savant/docs/adapters.md

 The adapter parameters are set trough environment variables:

 - `DIR_LOCATION` - location to write files to; can be a plain location or a pattern; allowed substitution parameters are `%source_id` and `%src_filename`;
-- `CHUNK_SIZE` - chunk size in frames; the whole stream of incoming frames with meta data is split into separate parts and written to separate folders with consecutive numbering; default value is `10000`.
+- `CHUNK_SIZE` - chunk size in frames; the whole stream of incoming frames with metadata is split into separate parts and written to separate folders with consecutive numbering; default value is `10000`.
 A value of `0` disables chunking within one continuous stream of frames by `source_id`;
 - `SKIP_FRAMES_WITHOUT_OBJECTS` - flag that indicates whether frames with `0` objects should be ignored in output; the default value is `False`;
 - `SOURCE_ID` - optional filter to filter out frames with a specific source ID only;
 - `SOURCE_ID_PREFIX` - optional filter to filter out frames with a source ID prefix only;
-- `IN-ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the framework output; the default value is `ipc:///tmp/zmq-sockets/output-video.ipc`;
+- `ZMQ_ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the framework output; the default value is `ipc:///tmp/zmq-sockets/output-video.ipc`;
-- `IN_TYPE` - ZeroMQ socket type for the adapter's input; the default value is `SUB`, can also be set to `ROUTER` or `REP`;
+- `ZMQ_TYPE` - ZeroMQ socket type for the adapter's input; the default value is `SUB`, can also be set to `ROUTER` or `REP`;
-- `IN_BIND` - flag specifies whether the adapter's input should be bound or connected to the specified endpoint; If `True`, the input is bound; otherwise, it's connected; the default value is `False`.
+- `ZMQ_BIND` - flag specifies whether the adapter's input should be bound or connected to the specified endpoint; If `True`, the input is bound; otherwise, it's connected; the default value is `False`.

 Example: